 Make adjustments if the recipe asks for water or stock.
 Use a puree in any recipe that calls for tomato flavor but not the texture that whole tomatoes provide.

 8. Peeled Tomatoes In Cans

 Canned peeled tomatoes are an excellent substitute for fresh tomatoes in sauces.
 They will have a similar taste profile but will be less intense.

 They also create a thinner sauce, which you may readily thicken with a scoop of tomato paste.

 Typically, you should replace 14 cups of sundried tomatoes with 34 cups of drained canned tomatoes.
-An alternative of this product is a peeled substitute for sun-dried tomatoes packed in oil, which you can buy at your local grocer in the forms of cans or jars.
+An alternative to this product is a peeled substitute for sun-dried tomatoes packed in oil, which you can buy at your local grocer in the form of cans or jars.

 Sun-dried tomatoes have a more pungent sweet-tart taste than fresh tomatoes, so a little goes a long way.

 They also have a chewy, slightly bouncy texture, so if you’re not going to boil them in any liquid, like for a salad, you should hydrate the normal ones first.

 Can I Substitute Cherry Tomatoes For Sun-dried Tomatoes?

 Depending on the recipe, the ideal substitute for sun-dried tomatoes is canned, pureed, or fresh tomatoes, as well as cherry tomatoes.